 Well, if you think you know your customers and clients then that’s great.
 If you’re unsure or haven’t reviewed their profiles in some time then it might be worth taking a new look.
-If you don’t fully understand who you are marketing too then it’s unlikely that your digital marketing campaign will bring in any results.
+If you don’t fully understand who you are marketing too then it’s unlikely that your internet marketing strategies or digital marketing campaigns will bring in any results.

 Next, take a look at your website.
 Take a look at your analytics, see what the profiles of the visitors are (if your target audience is business professionals aged 45+ in the hospitality sector and your key visitors are 12-15 year olds interested in make-up, it’s a sure sign that you’re attracting the wrong visitors).
 Review your bounce rate – to high with a high volume of visitors then something is wrong.
 Is your content up to date?
 Does it give vistors everything they need to make an informed enquiry or purchase?
 Is it easy to contact you?

 Carry out a website audit to see how the search engines see you.
 An audit will highlight areas of your website build that need attention and you should also review how your website is aligned to your internet marketing strategies.

 Finally, if you are already carrying out any form of online marketing plan, then reviewing honestly how it’s working and the results that it’s bringing in needs to be done.
 If you’ve changed any of the above then your plan will have changed, it may even change which online marketing strategies you use – not all strategies are right for all businesses.
 If you’ve not changed any of the above and your marketing efforts aren’t getting the results you want then stop blinkering your self – throw your current strategy away and start a fresh!